Signalen/signalen.org/index.md

 # Signalen

-Signalen software helps cities manage and prioritize nuisance reports and other incoming public space data.
+Signalen software helps cities manage and prioritize nuisance reports.

 Signalen makes it easier for residents to make a nuisance report, and helps the city respond to the most important things first.